-In spite of our embodied aging, we need to remain physically and mentally healthy because we are living longer and we want to enjoy our remaining years.
+In spite of our embodied aging, we need to remain physically and mentally healthy because we are living longer in our time and place than human beings used to live, and we want to enjoy our remaining years.
 The study of human senescence continues and firm conclusions cannot yet be drawn.
 But the fact is that our biological nature gives us the ability to live past the Bible’s three score years and ten (70), “or if due to strength, eighty years” (Psalm 90:10).
-We probably won’t make the ages reported for the biblical patriarchs, and Genesis’ record of decreasing age spans may be a way of indicating the consequences of the fall into sin (human alienation from God, the source of life).
+We probably won’t make the ages reported for the biblical patriarchs.
+Anyway, Genesis’s record of decreasing age spans may be a way of indicating the consequences of the fall into sin (human alienation from God, the source of life).
 The natural average age humans can attain is different from the actual average age because the average is cut short by deaths in child birth, war, famine, disease and other factors.
 Health authorities claim that medical progress has extended human life spans by 20-30 years during the course of the 20th century.

 As our average life span increases we need to exercise to keep the body functioning at an optimal level.
-Seniors find a congenial physical activity.
+Many seniors find a congenial physical activity.
 Some go to the gym.
 Others play golf.
 The major physical activity of my senior years is yoga.
 In fact, I didn’t even begin practicing yoga until I was sixty-five.
 I got into it almost accidentally when I joined an active older adults exercise group at the local YMCA as I was rehabbing my body after nearly a year of chemotherapy for colon cancer.
 Of course, yoga is not just an exercise regimen.
 It has a spiritual aspect and a philosophic foundation that I have been interested in studying.
 Nor is yoga the only exercise I do.